TIPS FOR SPOKEN TESTIMONY

 Close your spoken comments by thanking the committee for the opportunity to address them.

-The legislators may have questions for you when you finish.
+Legislators may have questions for you when you finish.
 Answer them forthrightly.
 If you don’t know the answer to a question, say so.

-Never overstate or exaggerate; it undermines your credibility.
+• Never overstate or exaggerate; it undermines your credibility.

-how to structure?
+how to structure TESTIMONY

 Include your name and where you live in the first sentence, as well the position you’re taking (support/oppose/neither for nor against) and the name and number of the bill.
 If you are part of a group like a Lake Association, Land Trust or Alliance, or you volunteer for a lake group or relevant town committee, be sure to include that in your introduction.

-If you find your testimony repeating points others have made in detail, do your best to edit your spoken comments so they reflect your concern but perhaps without lengthy repeats in explanations.
+If you find your planned testimony repeating points others have made in detail, do your best to edit your spoken comments so they reflect your concern but perhaps without lengthy repeats in explanations that legislators have already heard.
 Legislators appreciate efficiency!
+It is not a problem if your spoken words don't match what you submit in writing.

-submit supporting material.
+submit supporting material

 You are allowed to submit written materials (which can include additional comments, charts, maps or information prepared by you or other experts) to help make your case.
 Make sure to bring 20 copies for committee members.

-take notes.
+take notes

-be polite.
+be polite

 Thank you for speaking up for Maine's lakes!